6 Implementing the Domain Model

 - Designing around determinism

-It's time to start writing some code!
 This chapter picks up where we left off in Chapter 5.
-We’ve finished modeling a complex invoicing domain that charges late fees.
-All of the data and behaviors have been sketched out.
-Now it’s up to us to implement them.
+We’ve modeled a complex invoicing domain.
+Now it's time to start writing code.

-This requires care.
 A bad implementation can undermine a good data model.
-Methods in Java are up to no good most of the time.
+Methods in Java are often up to no good.
+They make us think about too much of our program at once and betray us with unexpected side-effects.
 We’re going to learn how to get them under control.

-We’re also going to spend time figuring out where to put all of this implementation code.
+We’re also going to spend time learning how to organize our code.
 So far, our modeling has been purposefully indifferent to details like class ownership.
-We focused only on the data and how it flowed through the program.
+We’ve focused only on the data and how it flowed through our program.
 But now we need to make architectural choices.
 Who should own these behaviors?
 Who can they talk to?
 Who can talk to them?